apwic/indolem-peft/README.md

-# indolem-petl
+# IndoLEM-PEFT

-IndoLEM with PETL usage.
+IndoLEM with PEFT usage.

 ## How to use